BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

  * Ran with option --hom-cov 46 - manually set hom peak - **does not work** - output the same as standard
  * running with -k 19 (kmer lenght) - works, hifiasm detects the peaks correctly in meigenii_5
    - Although i'm not sure what -k is actually doing
+   - interestingly the new assembly is sligntly better than the old one,

 # Cleaning Assemblies